emmajane/tito/source/_pages/helping_your_audience_learn.md

 ---
-title: Helping Your Audience Learn
+title: Tips for Teaching Workshops (Jacinta Richardson)
 section:
     - planning
 ---

-Jacinta (Perl Training Australia) has an excellent presentation on how to simplify the training experience for your learners.
-Some of my favourite tips include:
+Jacinta Richardson (Perl Training Australia) has an excellent presentation on how to simplify the training experience for your learners.
+This page summarises my favourite tips from her session "Helping Your Audience Learn".

 - Reduce the extraneous cognitive load.
 Remove the stuff that gets in the way of learning the key lessons.
 - Be realistic about the amount of time you actually have in a class.
 9-5PM is actually 6 hours when you factor in breaks and lunch and mental overload.